Source code for xonsh.shell

 Parameters:

-* ``cmd``: The command that was executed (after transformation)
+* ``cmd``: The command that was executed — the final form after transformation

 * ``rtn``: The result of the command executed (``0`` for success)